BrantaOps/branta-kotlin/README.md

 ## For Parent Platforms

-Parent platforms sign requests with HMAC.
 Choose a variant based on key structure.
+Only the per-client keys variant signs requests with HMAC — shared key needs none.

 <details>
 <summary>Shared key — one API key covers all children (Recommended)</summary>